mgrova/pointcloud_rviz_reload/README.md

-# pointcloud_rviz_reload
+# POINTCLOUD RVIZ RELOAD

-Testing faster way to reload previous readed clous
+Testing faster way to reload previous readed cloud into RViz.
+RViz are used inside Qt app.